jahvon/flow/README.md

 See the [Development](DEVELOPMENT.md) guide for more information on how to build from source.

+### Basic Usage

-### Setting up a Workspace
+#### Setting up a Workspace

-A Workspace is a directory that contains workflows and configuration files for `flow` to manage.
+A Workspace is a directory that contains workflows and configuration files for flow to manage.
-A workspace can be created anywhere on your system but must be registered in the User Config file in order to have executables discovered by `flow`.
+A workspace can be created anywhere on your system but must be registered in the user config file in order to have executables discovered by flow.

 To create a new workspace:

 ```bash
 flow init workspace <name> <path>
 ```